Joko Widodo: Mayor of Surakarta

-In 2007, Surakarta had also hosted the World Music Festival (Festival Musik Dunia/FMD), held at the complex of Fort Vastenburg near the centre of the city.
-The following year, it was held in the Mangkunegaran Palace Complex.
+In 2007, Surakarta also hosted the World Music Festival (Festival Musik Dunia/FMD) at the Fort Vastenburg complex near the city centre.
+The following year, the festival was held in the Mangkunegaran Palace complex.

-Part of Jokowi style was his populist 'can-do' (punya gaye) elements designed to build bonds with the broad electorate.
-As mayor, he became personally involved in an incident just before Christmas 2011 when the Surakarta municipality had overdue bills of close to $1 million (IDR 8.9 billion) owed to the state-owned electricity company Perusahaan Listrik Negara (PLN).

-Following its policy of pursuing a more disciplined approach to collecting overdue bills, it imposed a blackout on street lights in the city just before Christmas.
-The city government quickly authorised payment, but in settling the bill, protested that the PLN should consider the public interest before taking such action.
-To reinforce the point, Jokowi made a highly publicised personal visit to the local PLN office to deliver the IDR 8.9 billion in cash in the form of hundreds of bundles of notes and even small coins.
+Part of Jokowi's style was a populist, can-do approach (punya gaye) intended to build ties with a broad electorate.
+As mayor, he became personally involved in an incident just before Christmas 2011, when the Surakarta municipality had overdue electricity bills of nearly $1 million (IDR 8.9 billion) owed to the state-owned electricity company Perusahaan Listrik Negara (PLN).
+As part of a stricter policy on collecting overdue bills, PLN cut power to the city's street lights just before Christmas.
+The city government quickly authorised payment but also protested that PLN should have considered the public interest before acting.
+To reinforce the point, Jokowi made a widely publicised visit to the local PLN office to deliver the IDR 8.9 billion in cash, in the form of hundreds of bundles of banknotes and even small coins.

-In 2010, he was re-elected for a second term, again running with Hadi.
-They won 90.09% of the vote, losing in only a single polling station.
-He was later chosen as the 'Tempo Leader of Choice' by Tempo news magazine (2008) and received a 'Changemakers Award' from Republika newspaper (2010); his name also started being considered in national polls for the governorship of Jakarta, long before PDI-P's nomination, including those by University of Indonesia and Cyrus Network (2011).
+In 2010, he was re-elected for a second term, again with Hadi as his running mate.
+They won 90.09 per cent of the vote and lost in only a single polling station.
+He was later named Tempo magazine's 'Leader of Choice' in 2008 and received a 'Changemakers Award' from Republika in 2010.
+His name also began to appear in national polls for the Jakarta governorship well before PDI-P formally nominated him, including surveys by the University of Indonesia and Cyrus Network in 2011.

-In 2012, Jokowi faced a smear campaign after declaring his intention to run for the governorship of Jakarta.
-A group calling itself Save Solo, Save Jakarta and Save Indonesia Team (TS3) reported him to the Corruption Eradication Commission (KPK) for allegedly having facilitated misuse of education funds by his subordinates in Surakarta in 2010.
-The KPK investigated the allegation, found it was based on false data and said there was no indication Jokowi had misappropriated funds.
+In 2012, after declaring his intention to run in the Jakarta gubernatorial election, Jokowi faced a smear campaign.
+A group calling itself the Save Solo, Save Jakarta and Save Indonesia Team (TS3) reported him to the Corruption Eradication Commission (KPK), alleging that he had facilitated the misuse of education funds by subordinates in Surakarta in 2010.
+The KPK investigated the allegation, found that it was based on false data, and stated that there was no indication Jokowi had misappropriated funds.